-It has been four months since we totaled our RV and settled in southwestern Virginia.
+It has been four months since we totaled our RV and settled on a 5-acre homestead in southwestern Virginia.
 The house is (mostly) furnished, and we are no longer going to the store every day to replace missing items.
 We are moving out of survival mode and beginning to enjoy our new version of home.
 Welcome to the Happiest Camper Homestead.

 Our landlord is extremely lenient with the five acres we are renting.
 You know what that means?
 Animals!